Standschütze Hellriegel M1915: Design

-The Standschütze Hellriegel was a fully automatic firearm.
+Hellriegel's submachine gun was a fully automatic firearm.
 The gun had a water-cooled barrel.
-The water cooling case around the barrel bears similarities to that of the Schwarzlose machine gun.
-The water tank had two openings, one to fill it with water and the other to release excess steam.
-The exterior of the barrel was covered with leather so it could be held without the operator getting burnt once the barrel became heated after firing.
+The cooling-jacket around the barrel bears similarities to that of the Schwarzlose machine gun, and had two openings, one to fill it with water and the other to release excess steam.
+It was covered with leather so it could be handled even after sustained firing.
 A bent tube was fixed under the barrel, which was used as a foregrip.
-The stock of the gun appears to be a modified version of the Mannlicher M1895 rifle stock, with a deeper cut thumb groove.
+The stock of the gun appears to be a modified version of the Mannlicher M1895 rifle stock, with a deeper cut thumb-groove.

-The detailed internal operation of the firearm is unknown.
+Details about the internal operation of the firearm are not known.
 It appears to be blowback-operated, judging by its two coil springs which protruded behind the gun's cylindrical receiver.
 An iron sight was mounted on top of the receiver, with the rear sight appearing to be adjustable for range.
 According to rough estimates, the rate of fire of the gun could be about 550-650 rounds per minute.
 Although during actual combat the actual sustained fire rate would most likely be much lower.